MJafarMashhadi/Haplophysh/README.md

 ### What did you learn?
 First thing I learned is that it works.
 Phishing pages DO give themselves away in their URLs alone.

-Also I learned how important it is to that the model size (number of trainable parameters for example) and the data set size should be proportionate.
-The model I had that combined character level and word level embeddings is almost the same architecture that URLNet proposed but it is way smaller.
+Also I learned how important it is that the model size (number of trainable parameters for example) and the data set size to be proportionate.
+The model I had that combined character level and word level embeddings is almost the same architecture that URLNet proposed but it is way smaller because my data set size was smaller in orders of magnitude.

 There are many things to learn doing such a project, these two were the highlights for me.